ROCm/rccl/docs/how-to/rccl-usage-tips.rst

 Ignoring CPU affinity with multi-node
 =====================================

-Depending on the job launcher and the requirements of your workload, performance as communication scales can be improved by setting ``NCCL_IGNORE_CPU_AFFINITY`` which allows the RCCL communication library to ignore the job's supplied CPU affinity and use the GPU affinity only.
+Depending on the job launcher and the requirements of your workload, performance as the communication workload scales can be improved by setting ``NCCL_IGNORE_CPU_AFFINITY``.
+This allows the RCCL communication library to ignore the job's supplied CPU affinity and use the GPU affinity only.

 .. code-block:: shell